-- HIST 470.
+4-HIST 470.
 HISTORY OF MODERN GERMANY.
 Four hours credit.

-A survey of German history from World War I, including analysis of events from the outbreak of World War I to the present, through the reading of original sources and documents. - HIST 478.
+A survey of German history from World War I, including analysis of events from the outbreak of World War I to the present, through the reading of original sources and documents.

+4-HIST 478.
 HISTORY OF THE SOVIET UNION.
 Four hours credit.

 Surveys the political, social, economic, cultural history of the Soviet Union from 1917 to the present.
-Continuity with pre-Soviet Russia is emphasized as well as change. - HIST 482.
-HISTORY OF SPAIN AND PORTUGAL, 1808 TO THE PRESENT.
+Continuity with pre-Soviet Russia is emphasized as well as change.

+4-HIST 482.
+HISTORY OF SPAIN AND PORTUGAL: 1808 TO THE PRESENT.
 Four hours credit.
+A survey of Spanish and Portuguese history from 1808 to the present, with

-A survey of the history of Spain and Portugal from 1808 to the present, with emphasis on those factors which resulted in the loss of empire, the fall of monarchy, the failure of democracy, the outbreak of Civil War, and the emergence of dictatorship.
+A survey of Spanish and Portuguese history from 1808 to the present, with emphasis on those factors which resulted in the loss of empire, the fall of monarchy, the failure of democracy, the outbreak of Civil War, and the emergence of dictatorship.

-- HIST 485.
+4-HIST 485.
 EUROPE: 1870-1914.
 Five hours credit.

-A study of the political, social, economic, intellectual, and diplomatic developments from the Franco-Prussian War to the beginning of World War I. - HIST 486.
+A study of the political, social, economic, intellectual, and diplomatic developments from the Franco-Prussian War to the beginning of World War I.

+4-HIST 486.
 CONTEMPORARY WORLD HISTORY.
 Five hours credit.
 An advanced study of world developments in recent times which will investigate the period from about 1900 to the present.
-The course will discuss the ideologies of communism, socialism, fascism, and democracy in their world setting. - HIST 487.
+The course will discuss the ideologies of communism, socialism, fascism, and democracy in their world setting.

+4-HIST 487.
 RECENT DIPLOMATIC HISTORY OF MODERN EUROPE: 1939 TO THE PRESENT.
 Four hours credit.